A European FEderated Network of Information eXchange in Logistics

-ESC is managing this pilot site activity together with its member evofenedex and the Pilot Site coordinator LOUVIN.
+ESC has managed this pilot site activity together with its member evofenedex and the Pilot Site coordinator Van Looveren Consultancy.

 Activity 5: Evaluation

-ESC is leader of Sub-Activity 5.4 (Experience and impact assessment).
-The key objective of this activity is to quantify the impact assessment of the use of federated platforms across the various Use Cases of all Pilot Sites.
+ESC was also leader of Sub-Activity 5.4 (Experience and impact assessment).
+The key objective of this activity was to quantify the impact assessment of the use of federated platforms across the various Use Cases of all Pilot Sites.

 The evaluation of the Pilot Sites plays an important role in the 'learning by doing approach' to prepare the next phase for deployment of Logistics & Transport corridor information services across TEN-T corridors based on the federative architecture of platforms of networks.

-The difficulty of assessing the impact lies within the quantification and comparing the so-called baseline (present approach) to the ‘after implementation’ state when the federated platforms have been implemented.
-To be able to do so, Key Performance Indicators (KPI) in essential categories have already been defined and will be ‘measured’ at the baseline and after implementation of the federated networks.
+The difficulty of assessing the impact lied within the quantification and comparing the so-called baseline (present 'As-Is' situation) to the ‘after implementation’ state ('To-Be' situation) when the federated platforms had been implemented.
+To be able to do so, Key Performance Indicators (KPI) in essential categories had been defined and were ‘measured’ during 'As-Is' and 'To-Be' situations.

 Furthermore, an overall assessment framework has been drafted to find a common methodology to assess and quantify the impact of the use of federated platforms under different regional, geographical, legal, and technical constraints.

-Different tools will be used to evaluate the FENIX implementation, e.g. cost-benefit analysis or multi-criteria-analysis.
-The underlying difficulty is to find the right overall indicator to assess the impact considering the technical issues, differences in Use Cases, different stakeholder views, different technical solutions, etc.
+Different tools were used to evaluate the FENIX implementation, e.g. cost-benefit analysis or multi-criteria-analysis.
+The underlying difficulty was to find the right overall indicator to assess the impact considering the technical issues, differences in Use Cases, different stakeholder views, different technical solutions, etc.